Sunday, October 19, 2025

 And then they miss the chance.
 But often if you’re child has a need, a want, they’re home, they want a snack, and they’re either crying or they’re humming at you and they’re not babbling, they’re not attempting to gesture and show you.
 You need to be looking to see, how is my child presently communicating their needs to me?

 If they really needed something or they were injured, how would they tell you?
 If they can’t tell you, you should get speech therapy because that lack of communication is, it’s crucial to, to notice it.
-Then when they’re in other situations, if that foundation isn’t built much like a house, there’s gonna be no communication.
+Then when they’re in other situations, if that foundation isn’t built, much like a house, there’s gonna be no communication.

-Luba: Also you do wanna also look at, you know, if the child has been speaking perhaps a couple words and then they lose it.
+Tonya: You do wanna also look at, you know, if the child has been speaking perhaps a couple words and then they lose it.
 So a regression, that’s a concerning thing you should take a look at.

-But always listen to your gut.
+Luba: But always listen to your gut.

 Tonya: Are there phases that a child goes through when they will have a regression?
 Like if a younger sibling is born or something, is that a natural process for some kids?

 Luba: They shouldn’t, they shouldn’t, however.
-There’s many situations and every day is a new experience and adventure in parenthood.
+There’s many situations, and every day is a new experience and adventure in parenthood.

 It comes with certain changes.
 I like that you brought up a sibling being born.
 Some families have come to me and been like, my kiddo never stuttered.
 They started to talk.
 Now the kiddos three and, and a brother or sister, a sibling is born language lost.
 We have stuttering, we have language loss because children are human beings.